Hounds of Wynsyr

 We have been exhibiting Salukis since 2006, and bred our first litter in 2012.
 In extremely limited breeding we have produced many champion salukis which have won awards at specialties, including the Saluki Club of America National Specialty.
 In 2015 we were awarded the American Saluki Association's William Eltiste Memorial Breeders' Shield for being the top producing kennel of AKC champion salukis.
 We love our salukis and are committed to bringing the same level of excellence to the breed that we have been known for in Afghan Hounds.

 We are committed to breeding top quality dogs that excel in breed type, function, temperament, and soundness.
 We health test all of our breeding stock and follow the code of ethics and recommended practices of each breed's parent club.
-We are members of the Afghan Hound Club of America, American Saluki Association, Saluki Club of America, Chain O'Lakes Kennel Club, North Eastern Illinois Kennel Club, Park Shore Kennel Club, and Chicagoland Hound Association.
+We are members of the Afghan Hound Club of America, Greyhound Club of America, American Saluki Association, Saluki Club of America, Northeastern Illinois Kennel Club, and Chicagoland Hound Association.

 While our primary focus will remain Afghan Hounds and Salukis, we have also been successfully involved in showing Greyhounds, Whippets, Italian Greyhounds, Havanese, and Pekingese.